-They are all-year residents in the area effectively circumscribed by the Great Plains, the Great Lakes, the Gulf of Mexico and the Atlantic Ocean.
-The range is expanding northwards, possibly due to increased availability of winter food at bird feeders.
+They are all-year residents in the area effectively circumscribed by the Great Plains, the Great Lakes, the Gulf of Mexico, and the Atlantic Ocean.
+The range is expanding northwards, possibly due to the increased availability of winter food at bird feeders.

 7.)
 Black-capped Chickadee

 Black-capped Chickadee has a black cap and neckline with white sides to the face.
 Its undersides are white with rusty brown on the flanks.
 Its back is gray and the tail is normally slate-gray.

 Females and males look the same, with females being slightly small.